ShubhamRaut280/LSSEMS/Readme.md

 7. Run the script http://localhost/lssems

-Credential for admin panel :
+#### Credential for admin panel :

-Username: admin
+-- Username: admin
-Password: shubham
+-- Password: shubham

+## Contributions

+Contributions are welcome!
+If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.